 - Pick comfortable bedding.
 No one wants to wake up in the middle of the night in a pool of their own sweat.
 Stick with bedding made from natural fibers like cotton, wool, silk, bamboo, and linen.
 Avoid synthetic fabrics like polyester that trap heat and moisture.

 - And a comfortable mattress.
 If your mattress is more than seven years old, it could be worn out—and costing you a better night’s sleep.
-If your bed shows signs of wear (like deep impressions) or you consistently wake up sore in the morning, it might be time to think about investing in a new sleep surface.
+If you don’t have the best mattress or your bed shows signs of wear (like deep impressions) or you consistently wake up sore in the morning, it might be time to think about investing in a new sleep surface.
 Shameless plug: take a look at our selection of mattresses if you’re in the market!